By the numbers: A look at the statistical leaders in Week 3

 Adam Kulikowski: Shippensburg 38, Dover 6: The pieces are coming together just as they always do in Franklin County for Eric Foust’s crew.

-East Pennsboro at Milton Hershey, 7
+East Pennsboro 30, Milton Hershey 26

 Andy Shay: Milton Hershey 27, East Pennsboro 20: Spartans are just getting the wheels oiled back up and running after sitting out the 2020 pandemic season.
 RB Dion Bryant will create some problems for sure.
 Don’t know the status of Panthers RB Sy Burgos.
 He didn’t play last week, and EP was blanked.

 Geoff Morrow: Milton Hershey 30, East Pennsboro 14: Obviously a lot can change depending on who does — or doesn’t — suit up.
-But the Spartans’ bounce-back domination of the ‘Hanna was enough to sell me.
+But the Spartans’ bounce-back domination of ‘Hanna was enough to sell me.

 Andy Sandrik: Milton Hershey 28, East Pennsboro 21: No idea whether or not we’ll see Sy Burgos, who set East Penn’s single-game rushing record in Week 1 but was absent from the field in Week 2.
 Milton Hershey is going to be a tough out either way.